microsoft/vscode-docs/docs/other/unity.md

 **Unity has built-in support for opening scripts in Visual Studio Code** as an external script editor on Windows and macOS.
 Unity will detect when Visual Studio Code is selected as an external script editor and pass the correct arguments to it when opening scripts from Unity.
 Unity will also set up a default `.vscode/settings.json` with file excludes, if it does not already exist (from [Unity 5.5 Release notes](https://unity3d.com/unity/whats-new/unity-5.5.0)).

-## Unity version 2019.2 or above
+## Unity version 2019.2 to 2021.2

-[Since 2019.2](https://unity.com/releases/2019-2/), it is required to use the [Visual Studio Code Editor package](https://docs.unity3d.com/Manual/com.unity.ide.vscode.html).
-The built-in support for opening scripts from Unity and getting `csproj` and `sln` files generated has been removed.
+Since Unity 2019.2, it is required to use the [Visual Studio Code Editor package](https://docs.unity3d.com/Manual/com.unity.ide.vscode.html) for script editing.
+This package provides built-in support for opening scripts from Unity and generating `csproj` and `sln` files.

+## Unity version 2021.3 to 202x.x

+Unity Technologies has dropped official support for the Visual Studio Code Editor package.
+However, a community-driven fork is available at [Chizaruu/com.tsk.ide.vscode](https://github.com/Chizaruu/com.tsk.ide.vscode).
+It is recommended to use this fork for script editing with Visual Studio Code in Unity.

+## Unity version 2023.1 and later

+The Visual Studio Code Editor package has been removed from the Unity Package Registry, starting with Unity 2023.1.

 ## Editing Evolved

 With the solution file selected, you are now ready to start editing with VS Code.
 Here is a list of some of the things you can expect:

-* Syntax Highlighting
+- Syntax Highlighting
-* Bracket matching
+- Bracket matching
-* IntelliSense
+- IntelliSense
-* Snippets
+- Snippets
-* CodeLens
+- CodeLens
-* Peek
+- Peek
-* Go-to Definition
+- Go-to Definition
-* Code Actions/Lightbulbs
+- Code Actions/Lightbulbs
-* Go to symbol
+- Go to symbol
-* Hover
+- Hover

 Two topics that will help you are [Basic Editing](/docs/editor/codebasics.md) and [C#](/docs/languages/csharp.md).
 In the image below, you can see VS Code showing hover context, peeking references and more.